 Another thing that surprised me was how safe it was.
 I thought New York would be quite dangerous, however in Manhattan at least, I always felt safe and never once felt in danger.
 I guess having a police station right in the middle of Times Square really does a lot to keep away the ‘bad guys’.

 New York lived up to my expectations.
-I liked it a lot and I’m going back in August for another holiday.
-I could definitely live there.
+I liked it a lot and I could definitely live there.
 Maybe I will one day.

 If New York is my favorite city in the world, Tokyo is a very close 2nd.
 Not only is Tokyo the best city in Asia by far (sorry Hong Kong but you suck compared to Tokyo) but I think it’s the 2nd best city in the world after New York.
 It might even be better than New York.
 Seriously it’s that damn good.